leog314/RL/README.md

   Python (<=3.11)

 necessary libraries:
-  pip install torch
-  pip install torchvision
-  pip install gymnasium
-  pip install matplotlib
-  pip install numpy
+  pip install torch torchvision gymnasium matplotlib numpy

   Also you'll need some gymnasium-environments to test the algorithm on, for example the Box2d-env (https://gymnasium.farama.org/environments/box2d/).
   Because of this, you propably need to install additional packages like (for Box2d):

     pip install swig
     pip install gymnasium[box2d]